 1) Combine the almond milk, pumpkin puree and coconut oil in a large bowl and whisk gently.

 2) Next add the rest of the pancake ingredients and whisk thoroughly until a smooth batter forms.
 If the mixture seems too thin, add a little more oat flour.
 If it's too thick, add a little more almond milk!

 3) Heat a little coconut oil in your frying pan and cook each pancake for about two minutes each side.
-They are ready to flip when bubbles start to form on the surface.
+The vegan pumpkin pancakes ready to flip when bubbles start to form on the surface.

 4) Heat the frozen berries in a small pan over a low heat until they soften.
 Continue to stir until a thick berry sauce begins to form.

 5) To make the snickerdoodle almond butter simply whisk the almond butter with the maple syrup and cinnamon until well combined.